Cooking On The Ranch

 And if you love the flavors of the Southwest as much as we do, take a look at this recipe for Green Chile Pork Stew.
 Heart and full of warming spices.

-What Is Posole? which means “hominy” is a traditional soup or stew from Southwestern Cuisine.
-Hominy, is the backbone of this soup and pronounced puh-soh-lay.
-It’s a savory, hearty, rather soupy stew that is traditionally made with pork and green chiles.
+Pozole (or Posole) simply translates to “hominy”.
+And pork pozole is a traditional soup or stew from Southwestern Cuisine.
+Hominy, is the backbone of this soup and pronounced “puh-soh-lay”.
+It’s a savory, hearty, rather soupy stew that is traditionally made with pork and chile peppers.

-My first experience of New Mexico pork posole dates back to the 1970’s, when upon a visit to Taos, New Mexico, a waiter urged me to try this hearty stew, clueing me in that it was their specialty.
+My first experience of New Mexico pork posole dates back to the 1970’s, when upon a visit to Taos, New Mexico, a waiter urged me to try this hearty New Mexico style stew, clueing me in that it was their specialty.
 I’ve been hooked ever since.

 Let’s get started.